 Research into the architect, Philip A W Roffey, has shown that he was responsible for a similar block of flats – Deanhill Court – close to St Leonard’s.
 Additionally, the developer for St Leonard’s appears to have been Mr F. G. Fox, a local resident with offices in Paddington, who was responsible for numerous interwar residential projects in the area.

 The air raid shelter was successfully recommended for Grade II listing on 23rd July 2009.
 For complex reasons that are currently making maintenance difficult, the shelter is also on Historic England’s At Risk” register.
-Habitats & Heritage are involved in its conservation as an educational resource for schools and the community.
-Along with local residents, we sit on a steering group that is working towards the conservation of the building as testimony to the way in which people’s lives were affected by the threat of aerial attack in the Second World War.
+Habitats & Heritage is involved in its conservation as an educational resource for schools and the community.
+Along with Mortlake with East Sheen Society we are working towards the conservation of the building as testimony to the way in which people’s lives were affected by the threat of aerial attack in the Second World War.